OpenSourceHelpCommunity/OpenSourceHelpCommunity.github.io/docs/ISSUE_TEMPLATE.md

 **Steps to Reproduce**:

-if relevant, please include a screenshot.
+If relevant, please include screenshots and logs.

 **Screenshots (if any)**: